-One workaround is to reindex explicitly after you run JPQL/SQL queries, either using the MassIndexer or manually.
+One workaround is to reindex explicitly after you run JPQL/SQL queries, either using the MassIndexer, using the Jakarta Batch mass indexing job, or explicitly.

 One solution to actually detect these changes would be to source entity change events directly from the database, using for example Debezium.